Ground cuckooshrike: Distribution and habitat

-The distribution of the ground cuckoo-shrike is widespread across Australia, mainly occurring in Queensland, New South Wales, South Australia, Western Australia, Northern Territory, Australian Capital Territory and in some parts of Victoria.
+The distribution of the ground cuckooshrike is widespread across Australia, mainly occurring in Queensland, New South Wales, South Australia, Western Australia, Northern Territory, Australian Capital Territory and in some parts of Victoria.
 They occur mostly inland of the Great Dividing Range in Australia's semi-arid regions, but also occur in areas on the east coast.
 They have been found to occur in areas of open woodland, arid shrub-land and open grasslands that are dominated by dead trees and species such as mulga, cypress-pine and mallee-spinifex.
-Ground cuckoo-shrikes are more likely to occur in these habitats if they are located near watercourses, floodplains, creeks and wetlands.
+Ground cuckooshrikes are more likely to occur in these habitats if they are located near watercourses, floodplains, creeks and wetlands.
 Because of the location of the preferred habitats, they are more frequently found in inland areas rather than coastal regions.
 Various reports have recorded their presence in woodland areas located on river channels and floodplains, mulga shrubland and cleared woodland regrowth areas.

 Despite their large range throughout Australia, they are an uncommon species, thinly distributed and probably nomadic, which can make it hard to predict their location and where they can be expected to be seen.
-The current population trend of the ground cuckoo-shrike is said to be decreasing, possibly due to declines in the Murray-Mallee region since the mid 1970s.
-Dolby and Clarke (2014) clearly lists and describes places where the ground cuckoo-shrike can be expected to be spotted.
+The current population trend of the ground cuckooshrike is said to be decreasing, possibly due to declines in the Murray-Mallee region since the mid 1970s.
+Dolby and Clarke (2014) clearly lists and describes places where the ground cuckooshrike can be expected to be spotted.

 Behaviour

 Feeding

-The ground cuckoo-shrike, as its name suggests, mainly feeds on the ground, being adapted to this kind of feeding with their long legs and the ability to run quickly along the ground.
+The ground cuckooshrike, as its name suggests, mainly feeds on the ground, being adapted to this kind of feeding with their long legs and the ability to run quickly along the ground.
 They spend a lot of their time foraging on bare open ground in small groups for their food, which consists of mainly on insects.
 Their diet includes adult and larval arthropods such as praying mantis, grasshoppers, locust, ants and spiders.

 Breeding and nesting

-Ground cuckoo-shrikes are generally encountered in small groups of three or more.
+Ground cuckooshrikes are generally encountered in small groups of three or more.
 This is possibly because the young stay in the family group until the next breeding season, sometimes helping to feed the new young.
 They make their nests on branches or forks of trees 3 to 15 m high, with bark, grass, stems and other material, or use the old nests of magpie-larks or white-winged chough.

 The breeding season is from August to November, with the birds forming monogamous pairs and laying between two and five eggs in the nest, which is sometimes shared with other females, as more than one female are known to lay eggs in the same nest during the same breeding season.
 The eggs are a glossy olive colour with brown/red-brown markings on them.